NativeScript/push-plugin/README.md

 		tns platform add android

-- Add Google Play Services, as GCM is part of it.
-It's present in the android-sdk.
-Add it like this (NOTE: your path may be different, it depends on the installation path of the Android SDK):

-		tns library add android C:\Users\your_user_name\AppData\Local\Android\android-sdk\extras\google\google_play_services\libproject\google-play-services_lib\libs

 - Add sample code in app/main-view-model.js in the function HelloWorldModel() like this one to subscribe and receive messages (Enter your google project number in the options of the register method):

 ```javascript